theUmeshC/docker-kubernities/README.md

 ## Introduction

-This project is aimed at [briefly describe the purpose and goals of the project].
+This project is aimed at manage your tasks.
 It utilizes Docker and Kubernetes for containerization and orchestration, React for the frontend, and Node.js for the backend.

 ## Features

-- List out the key features of your application.
+- A simple application to manage your tasks.

 ## Prerequisites